Marcelo Michel Leaño

-Marcelo Michel Leaño (born 14 February 1987) nicknamed “Pep Leaño ” is a Mexican professional football manager.
+Marcelo Michel Leaño (born 14 February 1987)”El Ajedrecista” is a Mexican professional football manager.

 Career

 Necaxa

 On 12 May 2018, Leaño was named as the new manager of Liga MX club Necaxa, replacing Ignacio Ambríz; at 31 years old, he is the youngest coach in Liga MX, as well as the only coach in the first division to have never played at professional level.

 Personal life

 Marcelo Michel Leaño is the nephew of former Tecos F.C. owner José Antonio Leaño.
 José Antonio Leaño's son, Juan Carlos Leaño, was a professional footballer and captain of Tecos for many years.